MichalLytek/type-graphql/docs/resolvers.md

 ```

 Then all that left to do is to use the args class as the type of the method parameter.
-We can use the destruction syntax to have access to single arguments as variables, instead of the reference to the whole args object:
+We can use the destruction syntax to have access to single arguments as variables, instead of the reference to the whole args object.
 ```ts
 @Resolver()
 class RecipeResolver {